For a while now, AT&T has been misleadingly labeling some of its 4G services as “5GE.”

 You better cut the pizza in four pieces because I’m not hungry enough to eat six.Yogi Berra (allegedly)

-The other day I received an envelope from Consumer Reports.
+The other day, I received a mailing from Consumer Reports.
 It was soliciting contributions for a raffle fundraiser.
 The mailing had nine raffle tickets in it.
 Consumer Reports was requesting that I send back the tickets with a suggested donation of $9 (one dollar for each ticket).
 The mailing had a lot of paper:

 The raffle had a grand prize that would be the choice of an undisclosed, top-rated car or $35,000.
 There were a number of smaller prizes bringing the total amount up for grabs to about $50,000.

-The materials included a lot of gimmicky text.
-Things like:
+The materials included a lot of gimmicky text:

 “If you’ve been issued the top winning raffle number, then 1 of those tickets is definitely the winner or a top-rated car — or $35,000 in cash.”